mmiltiadous/Seminar_ECG_Classification/README.md

 ## CNN

-For dataset with other rhythm run:  python cnn_2.py
+For dataset with other rhythm run:  python3 cnn_2.py

-For dataset without other rhythm run:  python cnn_noother.py
+For dataset without other rhythm run:  python3 cnn_noother.py

 The results for all the experiments mentioned in the report are in the results_cnn folder

 ## InceptionTime
 The code is placed in inception_time_folder.

-For dataset with other rhythm run:  python main.py InceptionTime
+For dataset with other rhythm run:  python3 main.py InceptionTime

-For dataset without other rhythm, uncomment lines 180-230 and comment lines 128-178 in utils.py file and run:  python main.py InceptionTime
+For dataset without other rhythm, uncomment lines 180-230 and comment lines 128-178 in utils.py file and run:  python3 main.py InceptionTime

 The results for all the experiments mentioned in the report are in the results_inception folder